espocrm/documentation/administration/webhooks.md

 Triggered when a specific field is updated.
 New field attributes will be sent in payload.

 Example: `Account.fieldUpdate.assignedUserId`

+Note: The list of available fields can be obtained at Administration > Entity Manager > fields.

 ## Webhook requests